 Harry has represented a coalition of major U.S. oil companies in antidumping and countervailing duty litigation.
 As a related matter, he pursues policy issues with congressional and executive branch officials and advises on international trade rules (e.g., GATT, WTO agreements and NAFTA).

 Chambers 2022 recognizes Harry as a leader in the field of export controls and economic sanctions (Chambers Global and Chambers USA), as well as CFIUS (Chambers USA).
 Previous editions have also recognized Harry’s achievements regarding his work related to the Foreign Corrupt Practices Act.
 Clients note that Harry provides “accurate, straightforward guidance incredibly efficiently” and “he has an ability to translate complex legal requirements and rules into business-friendly jargon.”

-Louise's practice focuses on project financings, M&A transactions and joint ventures, with a focus in the renewable energy industry.
+Louise Gibbons is highly regarded for her project finance, tax equity, and joint venture work on transformative, first-in-kind renewable energy and energy transition projects.
 She is the deputy leader of Orrick’s Energy and Infrastructure Group globally.

 Louise was named by Legal 500 as a Next Generation Partner in Energy Transactions: Electric Power in 2023 and a 2020 Euromoney Rising Star as part of Euromoney's Americas Rising Star Awards.